-Page 131-132: On page 132, step 11, users may click and set the rotation point in the wrong place.
+Page 131-132: Before rotating selected artwork with the Rotate tool, users may click and set the rotation point.
 To clear the rotation point and reset it in the center, you can select another tool and then select the Rotate tool again.